 Initially, in his guise as The Great Healer, only Davros’ head was seen.
 He was positioned in a glass tank located in the centre of his lair.
 In the story, it transpires that this is a decoy, and the real Davros appears at the climax of the tale.
 Once again Terry Molloy played the Daleks’ creator.

 One of the grizzlier elements of the story called for the new Daleks to be grown from humans.
-These Daleks would be incubated within a glass Dalek – an idea first mooted in 1963 but dropped due to budget issues.
+These Daleks would be incubated within a glass Dalek.
+The idea of a Dalek with glass elements was first mooted in 1963 but dropped due to budget issues.
 The glass Dalek in Revelation of the Daleks was in fact realised using perspex and the embryo elements were housed inside to help hide certain parts of the actor’s body.
-A vacuum-formed version was used when it was destroyed.
+The manufacture of the perspex sections was out-sourced to R Denny & Co in Netherwood Road, a local company in Shepherd’s Bush.
+Denny’s were responsible for many BBC props made in perspex, including a Blue Peter ship and the “Arena” letters in a bottle for the title sequence of Arena1.
+The ‘solid’ white Dalek sections were specially made by John Brace in the SFX department and slotted in via the rear.
+A vacuum-formed version of the prop was used when it was destroyed.

 After having to abort the hovering Daleks on location, Harper was keen to make sure the effect was achieved in studio.
 He decided that attempting the scene with a full sized prop wouldn’t be viable and so he used one of the commercially available Dalek models made by Stuart Evans’ company Sevans.
 The model was painted to match the new Necros Daleks, and it was video taped at the appropriate angle and then overlayed into the scene.
 Unfortunately however the finished product doesn’t quite give the effect Harper was trying to achieve and the viewer was left confused as to what was happening.
 This was corrected on the DVD release many years later when another Sevans model was superimposed over the raw footage to give the correct perspective.
 Davros was seen to hover too, and this effect was flawed by superimposing Terry Molloy, who was supposedly in the background, on top of the raised leg of the prone Orcini in the foreground.